 To help Bento execute its vision, MissionOG has joined in a $9 million growth investment in the company, with participation from new investor Edison Partners and from existing investor Comcast Ventures.
 We are excited to work with the company to help Bento realize the promise of its platform.
 Farhan noted, “I’m really excited to have MissionOG as a partner.
 They’ve been in my shoes as operators and I believe Bento will benefit greatly from their operational experience and broad industry network.”
 Given MissionOG’s deep background and market perspective within this segment, we believe we can be truly accretive as partners to help drive growth.

 The challenges Bento helps solve now are significant and a priority for small business owners.
 It is estimated that annual employee theft costs U.S. businesses $50 billion.
 It is also a primary reason one third of all U.S. businesses declare bankruptcy.

 As a result of meeting real market demand, adoption of Bento’s growth has accelerated.
-In the last year, the company has tripled revenues, doubled its customer base, launched two significant products and added new distribution partners, all while garnering best-in-class Net Promotor Scores (NPS).
+In the last year, the company has tripled revenues, doubled its customer base, launched two significant products and added new distribution partners, all while garnering best-in-class Net Promoter Scores (NPS).
 Bento now serves thousands of customers nationwide.
 We are excited to watch as the company strives to significantly increase all of these metrics.